eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 ========

 Use this Participant to fully configure a DomainParticipant, its discovery methods, transport options, DDS QoS, etc.
-Main use case for this Participant is using **DDS Security**, that requires XML configuration from user side.
+The main use case for this Participant is using **DDS Security**, which requires XML configuration from the user's side.

 ..
 TODO